 Additional Police Departments in California

-If you are interested in other police departments in California aside from Los Angeles, San Francisco, and San Diego, check out our police pages for the following California cities:
+If you are interested in other police departments in California aside from Los Angeles, San Francisco, and San Diego, check out our police pages for the following major California cities:

 Police Training Academies in California

 All city police officers and sheriff deputies in California are required to take the POST Regular Basic Course (training academy) as the minimum entry-level training requirement.
 The Post Basic Course includes an intense curriculum designed to provide recruits with hands-on training, including weapons training, role-play, patrol procedures, arrest, and control techniques.
 All candidates must pass a variety of written, scenario-based, and physical examinations.